aurelia/aurelia.github.io-old/docs/api/framework/index.md

   * `instance: any` - The existing instance of the dependency that the framework will inject.

-* `plugin(plugin: string, config?: any): FrameworkConfiguration` - Configures an external, 3rd party plugin before Aurelia starts.
+* `plugin(plugin: , pluginConfig?: any): FrameworkConfiguration` - Configures an external, 3rd party plugin before Aurelia starts.
-  * `plugin: string` - The ID of the 3rd party plugin to configure.
+  * `plugin: ` - The ID of the 3rd party plugin to configure.
-  * `config?: any` - The configuration for the specified plugin.
+  * `pluginConfig?: any` - The configuration for the specified plugin.

 * `postTask(task: Function): FrameworkConfiguration` - Adds an async function that runs after the plugins are run.